Hanovre Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Cost: Approximately €7 for adults; free for travelers under 18 or over 70
+Cost: Approximately €7 (free for travelers under 18 or over 70).

-Citizens of countries not on the visa-exempt list must obtain a Schengen visa before travel
+Nationals of countries not listed in the visa-free or ETIAS categories must obtain a Schengen visa before travel.

 Arrival Process